adityapalnitkar/adityapalnitkar.github.io/_posts/2017-4-16-Week-Twelve.md

 ## What’s my experience of the class? ##

 In class, we covered refactoring techniques.
 These are handy but it is important to know which situations to use refactoring in.
 As I mentioned earlier, the quiz questions based off the Fowler book were pretty tricky, and I did not do very well on them.
 We also went over Java concepts like dynamic binding.
-I am enjoying the switch to newer material.
+I am enjoying the switch to new material.

 ## Tip of the week ##